MarwanDebbiche/post-tuto-deployment/blog-post/blog_post.md

 This script is meant for educational purposes only: scrape responsively.

-## Training a sentiment classifer usig PyTorch
+## Training a sentiment classifer usig PyTorch 🤖

 Now the data is collected and we're ready to train a sentiment classifier.

-## Building an interactive web app ??with Dash, Flask and PostgeSQL
+## Building an interactive web app 📲 with Dash, Flask and PostgeSQL

 --> provide a diagram for the architecture to have a global picture first

-## Dockerizing the application with Docker compose
+## Dockerizing the application with Docker compose 🐳

 --> Marwan

-## Deploying to AWS: Demo time
+## Deploying to AWS: Demo time 💻

 --> Marwan